-”The awning” – For many campers that’s just an extension to shield them from the afternoon sun.
-A design-project from the late 1980s however took the awning concept to the next level: two thirds of the De Markies’ living-space is in fact a floored awning courtesy of the dropping walls of this infamous trailer.
-The project by the architect Eduard Böhtlingk from the Netherlands was awarded the Dutch design-prize.
+A notable design project from the late 1980s took the awning concept to the next level: two-thirds of the “DeMarkies” living-space is, in fact, a floored awning courtesy of the dropping walls of this infamous trailer.
+This experimental project by architect and design connoisseur Eduard Böhtlingk from the Netherlands featured an ingenious use of space.

-It’s no surprise that this designer in his younger years tried to revolutionize the world of mobile living.
-In the 80’s, the Netherlands – known in Europe for its camping enthusiasts – was already heavily populating RVs.
-At the time however, awnings were not yet mainstream and few had seen them as part of the motorhome.
+Böhtlingk developed the idea of the “awning on the road” for an exhibition by junior Dutch architects.
+The exhibition posed the question “How do you define living space in today’s mobile world?”
+It’s not surprising that the young Böhtlingk took up the challenge to revolutionize the world of mobile living.
+In the 80’s, the Netherlands – known for their camping enthusiasts – was already home to many RVs.
+However, awnings were not yet mainstream and few had seen them as an integral part of the motorhome.

 Today, more than 30 years after Böhtlingk published his plans for the first time, his innovative design stands as one of the most unique looking trailers ever conceived.

 Triple your living space – with a click

-As soon as it arrives at the campsite, the sides of the trailer can unfold to become the flooring for two new living compartments, effectively, tripling the living space.
-The result is a 290 square foot living area for up to six campers.
+The concept of the “DeMarkies” is as simple as it is brilliant.
+The trailer is the size of a common RV makes up the awning-camper’s core.
+With the awnings closed, the whole trailer measures no more than 7’-5″x 15′.
+As soon as it arrives at the campsite, the sides of the trailer can unfold to become the flooring for two new living compartments effectively tripling the living space.
+The result is a 290-square foot living area for up to six campers.

-With a streamlined and space maximising concept in mind, the seats and some tables fold out of the flooring.
-Other parts of the furniture follow the same idea and can be compressed when not being used.
-Sensitive parts like the kitchen are firmly fixed into the plywood body of the trailer
+Eduard Böhtlingk’s innovative spirit wasn’t limited to the exterior.
+Wanting to make mobile life as comfortable as possible, a lot of thought went into the furniture as well.
+With a streamlined concept in mind, the seats and some tables fold out of the flooring.
+Other components of the furnishings follow the same aesthetic and can be stowed away when not being used.
+Functional spaces like the kitchen are firmly fixed into the plywood body of the trailer.

 In 1995, his architectural office finished the first prototype of the awning-caravan one decade after Böhtlingk presented the design of the “De Markies”.